 - Food scraps should be combined in your toter with the rest of your yard waste.
 To keep your toter clean, we recommend lining the toter with a paper yard waste bag, or hosing the toter out after each collection.

 - Residents are responsible for providing their own indoor container for temporarily storing food scraps, if they wish to do so.

 - Concerned about animals?
 Your compost container is no more appealing to animals than your regular trash.
 For both trash and compost, a tight-fitting lid is the best animal deterrent.
-If your lid is broken, or if your container has a hole, please call Advanced Disposal at 847-272-4145 to have it repaired or replaced free of charge.
+If your lid is broken, or if your container has a hole, please call Waste Management at 847-272-4145 to have it repaired or replaced free of charge.

-Acceptable food scraps include: fruits and vegetables, dairy (no liquids), eggs and eggshells, bread, grains, cereal, pasta, teabags, and coffee grounds and filters.
-Shredded paper and shredded cardboard egg cartons are also acceptable.
+Acceptable food scraps include: fruits, vegetables, meat and seafood (cooked and uncooked), bones, dairy, eggs and eggshells, bread, grains, cereal, pasta, teabags, meat, poultry, bones, seafood, shells, salad dressings/oil (unpackaged, no bulk oil) and coffee grounds and filters.
+Shredded paper, cardboard egg cartons, and soiled paper bags, tissues, paper towels, napkins and uncoated compostable take-out containers are also acceptable.

 Questions?
 Please contact Public Works at firstname.lastname@example.org or 847.853.7500.

 Composting creates a nutrient-rich soil amendment that improves soil health and function, and reduces greenhouse gas emissions in landfills caused by rotting food!

 Through this program, food scraps and yard waste material are mixed, and taken to a licensed, commercial composter.
 They grind the compost and pile it in long rows (referred to as windrows) in an open field and aerate it.
 The resulting soil and soil amendments are then sold commercially.